• Skip to primary navigation

 How do you make venison meatballs from scratch?

 1. Mix all the ingredients.
 It’s truly that simple.
-Throw everything in a large bowl and use your hands to mix all the ingredients together.
 But!
-Don’t overmix.
+Don’t over mix.
 That leads to tough meatballs!

 2. Portion out the meatballs.
 I like to use a cookie scoop for this to ensure all my balls are even.

 4. Bake the meatballs.
 On a parchment lined baking sheet.
-Baking the meatballs will result in tender, juicy meatballs that are healthier than the fried versions.
+Baking the meatballs will result in tender, juicy meatballs without standing over a stove and browning.

 5. Serve the meatballs.
 On a bed of sauced spaghetti.
-Or in a big pan of tomato sauce with garlic bread on the side.
-Or on teeny buns with cheese for delish meatball sliders!
+Or in a big pan of tomato sauce with homemade garlic bread on the side.

 Add the ingredients to a large bowl.